-Melvin P. Unger is the Director of the School of Music at the State University of New York at Fredonia.
-Until 2015 he held the Riemenschneider Chair in Music at Baldwin Wallace University, where he served as Director of the Riemenschneider Bach Institute.
+From 1998 to 2015, Melvin Unger held the Riemenschneider Chair in Music History and Literature at Baldwin Wallace University, where he served as Director of the Riemenschneider Bach Institute.
 Advances under his leadership included the securing of NEH grants, heightened international visibility and regard for the Institute’s journal BACH (sent to subscribers in 26 countries and now available online through EBSCO, JSTOR, and RILM), the creation of opportunities for staff development, the planning and completion of renovated/expanded facilities, and the establishment of an endowed scholar-in-residence program.

-Dr. Unger’s publications include numerous scholarly articles, several critical music editions, and five books, the most recent being Historical Dictionary of Choral Music (Scarecrow Press, 2010).
+Dr. Unger’s publications include numerous scholarly articles, several critical music editions, and five books, the most recent being Historical Dictionary of Choral Music (Scarecrow Press, 2010, now in revision for a second edition).
 He is a recipient of the Gigax Faculty Scholarship Award at Baldwin Wallace University (2015), the American Bach Society’s William H. Scheide Fellowship (1996), two American Choral Directors Association’s Awards (1991, 1997), and the Association of Canadian Choral Conductors’ 1998 Book Award.
 He is a present or past member of numerous advisory boards including the Ohio Choral Directors Association and the American Bach Society.